buildpacks/spec/buildpack.md

 ### Process Definition

-In the [launch.toml](#launchtoml-toml) file, buildpacks define processes that the launcher can run on the app image.
+Each buildpack may write a [launch.toml](#launchtoml-toml) file in order to define processes that the launcher can run on the app image.

 | Field         | Type            | Definition                                                                                   |
 |---------------|-----------------|----------------------------------------------------------------------------------------------|